Getting money into super

 2.7 Member contributions

-Member contributions include any contribution made by or on behalf of the member but does not include employer contributions (eg Super Guarantee or salary sacrifice).
+Member contributions include any contribution made by or on behalf of the member (this does not include employer contributions i.e., Super Guarantee (SG) or salary sacrifice.

 |Type of member contribution||Description|